-At the very beginning, when we first got Katie, I really had only one close girlfriend who was a mom.
+At the very beginning, when we first got K, I really had only one close girlfriend who was a mom.
 The rest of my friends were still single or married without kids, and I started off my mothering career with a mom's group that included just two of us - my friend Loren and me.

 I clung to our weekly lunches during my lonely maternity leave.
-We did not live close to each other, but I happily drove 45 minutes each way to see Loren and her daughter Claire.
+We did not live close to each other, but I happily drove 45 minutes each way to see Loren and her daughter C.

 I remember confiding in Loren that I was struggling with the sudden jump from a busy career to motherhood, and she reassured me that it was normal to feel out of sorts and a little lost.

-When Katie was five months old, my friend Beth had a baby boy, and she became another girlfriend guru, and several months after that, my friend Sharon had a baby girl.
+When K was five months old, my friend Beth had a baby boy, and she became another girlfriend guru, and several months after that, my friend Sharon had a baby girl.
 Then I met Jodi at a Gmyboree class, and we became fast friends.
 Slowly, I was building a community of mom friends.